Clivus (anatomy)

-The clivus (/'klaɪvəs/, Latin for "slope"), or Blumenbach clivus, is a bony part of the cranium at the base of the skull.
-It is a shallow depression behind the dorsum sellae of the sphenoid bone.
-It slopes gradually to the anterior part of the basilar occipital bone at its junction with the sphenoid bone.
-It extends to the foramen magnum.
+The clivus (/'klaɪvəs/, Latin for "slope") or Blumenbach clivus is a part of the occipital bone at the base of the skull, extending anteriorly from the foramen magnum.
 It is related to the pons and the abducens nerve (CN VI).

+The term is also used for the clivus ocularis, an unrelated feature of the retina.

 Structure

-The clivus is a shallow depression behind the dorsum sellae of the sphenoid bone.
+The clivus is a shallow depression behind the dorsum sellae of the sphenoid bone, extending inferiorly to the foramen magnum.
 It slopes gradually to the anterior part of the basilar occipital bone at its junction with the sphenoid bone.
 Synchondrosis of these two bones forms the clivus.
-The clivus extends inferiorly to the foramen magnum.
 On axial planes, it sits just posterior to the sphenoid sinuses.
-It is medial to the foramen lacerum (the internal carotid artery reaches the middle cranial fossa above the foramen lacerum), proximal to its anastomosis with the Circle of Willis.
+It is medial to the foramen lacerum and proximal to the anastomosis of the internal carotid artery with the Circle of Willis.
+(The artery reaches the middle cranial fossa above the foramen lacerum).
 It is anterior to the basilar artery.
-On sagittal plane, it can be divided into two surfaces including the pharyngeal (inferior) surface and basilar (superior) surface.
-A small elevation known as the pharyngeal tubercle is present on the inferior surface for the fibrous raphe of pharynx to attach.
+On sagittal plane, it can be divided into two surfaces, the pharyngeal (inferior) surface and basilar (superior) surface.
+A small elevation known as the pharyngeal tubercle is present on the inferior surface for the fibrous pharyngeal raphe to attach.

 The pons sits on the basilar surface of the clivus.
 The abducens nerve (CN VI) also tracks along the clivus during its course.

 Variations

-During embryonic development, the clivus is formed by the fusion of the basiocciput and basisphenoid or also known as the sphenooccipital synchondrosis.
-When the fusion occurs improperly, it would give rise to gaps that are considered anatomical variations.
+During embryonic development, the clivus is formed by the sphenooccipital synchondrosis: fusion of the basiocciput and basisphenoid.
+When the fusion occurs improperly, it can give rise to gaps that are considered anatomical variations.
 Variations of the clivus include fossa navicularis magna, craniopharyngeal canal, canalis basilaris medianus, and transverse basilar fissure (Saucer's fissure).
 Ossification of the apical ligament of dens may also occur, resulting in a variant bony tubercle at the inferior end of the clivus.
-Condylus tertius and arcus praebasiocipitalis are the other two variations that can be found at the lower end of the clivus, although their etiology may be different from the other variations.
-Ecchordosis physaliphora, a congenital benign lesion derived from the notochord, might be present in the dorsal part of the clivus.
-This lesion is harmless is considered an anatomical variant.
+Two further variations, of possibly other etiology, are found at the lower end of the clivus: condylus tertius and arcus praebasiocipitalis.
+Ecchordosis physaliphora, a congenital benign lesion derived from the notochord, can occur in the dorsal part of the clivus.

+In 2023, variant tubercles and eminences have been found on the basilar surface of the clivus in around 10% of the general population.
+The terms "basilar tubercles / eminences of the clivus" have been coined to described these newly discovered structures.